aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 (1 ha)

 **Procedure:** Directly follows [preprocessing](#Ch04.13).
 First Q1 and then Q3
-is calculated for every cell with `egvtools::input2egv()`.
+is calculated for every cell with the workflow `egvtools::input2egv()`.
 Finally, subtracting Q1 from Q3 and writing final raster with specified layername.
 To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
 Short-term corresponds to last five years (2020-2024).